-Investors braced for a bumpy ride ahead of Eaton Vance's (NYS: EV) earnings announcement as the company has wavered between beating and falling short of analyst predictions during the past fiscal year.
-The company will unveil its latest earnings on Tuesday, Nov.
-22. Eaton Vance manages investment funds and provides investment management and counseling services to individuals and institutions with high net worths.
+Eaton Vance (NYS: EV) hasn't been able to establish an earnings trend, bouncing between beating and falling short of estimates during the past fiscal year.
+The company will unveil its latest earnings Wednesday.
+Eaton Vance manages investment funds and provides investment management and counseling services to high-net-worth individuals and institutions.

 What analysts say:

-- Buy, sell, or hold?: Analysts think investors should stand pat on Eaton Vance with eight of 11 analysts rating it hold.
+- Buy, sell, or hold?: Analysts think investors should stand pat on Eaton Vance with 10 of 14 analysts rating it hold.
 Analysts don't like Eaton Vance as much as competitor Waddell & Reed Financial overall.
-Seven out of 10 analysts rate Waddell & Reed Financial a buy compared to three of 11 for Eaton Vance.
-Analysts still rate the stock a hold, but they are a bit more wary about it compared to three months ago.
+Seven out of 11 analysts rate Waddell & Reed Financial a buy compared with three of 14 for Eaton Vance.
+Analysts haven't adjusted their rating of Eaton Vance for the past three months.

-- Revenue forecasts: On average, analysts predict $308.1 million in revenue this quarter.
-That would represent a rise of 1.5% from the year-ago quarter.
+- Revenue Forecasts: On average, analysts predict $330.4 million in revenue this quarter.
+That would represent a rise of 21% from the year-ago quarter.

-- Wall Street earnings expectations: The average analyst estimate is earnings of $0.44 per share.
-Estimates range from $0.28 to $0.50.
+- Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.51 per share.
+Estimates range from $0.47 to $0.54.

 What our community says:

-CAPS All-Stars are solidly behind the stock with 85.2% giving it an "outperform" rating.
-The community at large concurs with the All-Stars with 85.6% assigning it a rating of "outperform."
-Fools are gung-ho about Eaton Vance, though the message boards have been quiet lately with only 44 posts in the past 30 days.
-Despite the majority sentiment in favor of Eaton Vance, the stock has a middling CAPS rating of three out of five stars falls short of the Fool community sentiment.
+CAPS All-Stars are solidly backing the stock with 90.3% awarding it an "outperform" rating.
+The community at large concurs with the All-Stars with 85.1% granting it a rating of "outperform."
+Fools are gung-ho about Eaton Vance, though the message boards have been quiet lately with only 43 posts in the past 30 days.
+Eaton Vance's bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.